pbradshawusc/treasureHunters/GameDesignDoc.md

 ![Pause Screen](./Images/Pause Screen.gif)

   - This screen will just stop the timer and add a text box with controls and a notification that the game is paused.
-  - The only button will be to resume the game (optional countdown timer to allow the user to prepare).
+  - To resume the game, simply toggle pause with "P"
-    - This button will restart the timer and cause the game to continue.
+    - This will start the timer going again.